2025–26 Serie A (women)

-The 2025–26 Serie A Femminile, known as the 2025–26 Serie A Women Athora for sponsorship reasons, will be the 59th season of the Serie A Femminile, the top division of women's football in Italy.
-The season will begin on 4 October 2025 and will end on 17 May 2026.
+The 2025–26 Serie A Femminile, known as the 2025–26 Serie A Women Athora for sponsorship reasons, was the 59th season of the Serie A Femminile, the top division of women's football in Italy.
+The season began 4 October 2025 and concluded on 17 May 2026.

-Juventus are the reigning champions, having won their sixth title in the previous season.
+Juventus were the reigning champions, having won their sixth scudetto in the previous season.
+Roma were crowned champions on 2 May 2026 following a 2–0 victory at home over Ternana, winning their third scudetto.

+Genoa were relegated back to the Serie B Femminile on 9 May 2026 after just one season in the Serie A Femminile.

 Format changes

 The number of teams re-increased from 10 to 12 for the first time since 2021–22.

 Additionally, the two-phase format was abandoned and replaced by a classic 22-match league format, the same format used by the men's Serie A.